Cricut Repair Info

 Where to get one

-The main dealer of these machines, "websbestdeals," must have some exclusive arrangement with PC, because they seem to have a pretty inexhaustible supply of broken machines to sell.
+The main dealer of these machines, "websbestdeals," must have some exclusive arrangement with PC, because they (used to) seem to have a pretty inexhaustible supply of broken machines to sell.

 Have patience and don't get carried away with your bid, it seems there will always be more listed within a few days.